deMachad0/pands-mywork/README.md

 A program that outputs whether nor not today is a weekday.

 https://pynative.com/python-get-the-day-of-week/
-this website contributes a lot in how learning how to generate a date time and transform it in intenger
+this website contributes a lot in learning how to generate a date time and transform it in intenger